OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Memory dumped to file: /Users/foo/memory_Android/memory
 ```

+> In this case there was an error, which we can ignore for now as we are able to see the extracted dump in the file system.
+Sometimes there are memory access violation when the Frida agent within the app tries to read memory where it's not allowed to.

-In this case there was an error but it could obtain part of the binary.
-We are able to find the "Hello from C++" strings with radare2:
+Next, we are able to find the "Hello from C++" strings with radare2:

 ```bash
 $ r2 /Users/foo/memory_Android/memory